 Skip to content

-Discretionary Housing Payments (DHPs) are funded by the Scottish Government and can provide financial assistance for housing costs where your rent is not fully covered by either Housing Benefit or the housing costs element of your Universal Credit.
-To apply you must:
+Discretionary Housing Payments (DHPs) are funded by the Scottish Government and can provide temporary short term financial assistance for housing costs where your rent is not fully covered by either Housing Benefit or the housing costs element of your Universal Credit or if you can demonstrate financial hardship.

 • be affected by the Benefit Cap restriction